 When Should I Worry about a Headache?

 If you experience a severe headache or migraine, it’s difficult to believe so much pain isn’t doing lasting damage.
 Most often, it really isn’t.
-There are only a few rare types of headache that can be cause for worry (see Dangerous Types of Headache).
+There are only a few rare types of headache that can be cause for worry.

 If you experience any of the following symptoms for the first time with a headache, seek medical advice: